Pundit (explorer): Methods

 A number of tricks were developed to enable the pundits to make their observations without being found out.
 They were trained on pacing, "to walk at precisely two thousand paces to the mile."
 To count them, they used a modified loop of prayer beads used in Buddhism, called a mala, but instead of the usual 108 beads it had 100, every tenth being slightly larger.
 Every 100 paces a bead was dropped.
-A prayer wheel did not hold the common Buddhist mantra Om mani padme hum, instead, "the scroll hidden within (...) was replaced by a blank roll of paper upon which data could be surreptitiously recorded."
+A prayer wheel did not hold the common Buddhist mantra Om mani padme hum, instead, "the scroll hidden within ... was replaced by a blank roll of paper upon which data could be surreptitiously recorded."
 Pundit Nain Singh Rawat also found that these could be used to ward off curious co-travelers: each time someone came too near, he would start whirling the wheel around and pretend to be in religious contemplation.
 Usually this would be enough to stop others from addressing him.
 Another way of keeping their observations was to turn them into a poem, and recite that during their travels.

-The pundits were given extensive training in basic surveying: they learned to use the sextant, determine height by measuring the temperature of boiling water, and make astronomical observations.
+The pundits were given extensive training in basic surveying: they learned to use the sextant, determine altitude by measuring the temperature of boiling water, and make astronomical observations.
 They also received some medical training.
 Through their exploration efforts, they managed to bring back vital data that allowed the mapping of areas lying north of India (which were forbidden to Europeans, such as Tibet) with remarkable precision.